levinas/SDF-estimates/estimates.md

 ## Explanations for Estimates

 ##### 1.1 Revised size estimate for the N x N matrix and output size

+DB36:

+Notes from the FastBLAST paper:

+"Our limit of 1/2,000 may not seem stringent, but some proteins are homologous to over 1/100 of all proteins (e.g., gi 16121781 has 107,873 homologs at 45 bits or above, which represents about 2% of Genbank NR)."

 ##### 1.2 Revised computational effort (cup hours) estimate for N x N matrix

 ##### 2.1 Number of reads input